julienetie/volve/README.md

 ```
 In the two examples above debounce will make the user wait 1000ms until they can trigger a future call.
 Throttle will only allow the user trigger a call once within every 1000ms period.

-### Why use these functions?
-- Volve **dosen't use setTimeout or setInterval** like the majority of debounce and throttle functions.
-They are tiny and efficent.
-- Volve's debounce is trailing edge.
-(Leading edge senarios for debounce are usually edge case).
-- Supports IE8+

 ### The Performant Timing Functions collection
 Checkout [4d](https://github.com/envidia/4d) which features volve.